babiulep/my-kernel-patches/README.md

 Patches for the linux kernel

 2024-12-24:
 - added Jens Axboe Uncached Buffered I/O patch for 6.13-tip
+  updated bore scheduler for tip branch to 5.7.14

 2024-12-23:
 - freeze because of usb bug in tree: solved